Contributor App V. 1.0.1 Now Supports Offline Capture and Gallery Upload

 Introduction of experimental AI services including a cultural image recognition web app and a dedicated Services page for trials and updates.

-A MobileNetV2-based AI moderation model that classifies uploaded images as Accepted or Garbage to protect system integrity.
+An AI moderation model that classifies uploaded images as Accepted or Garbage to protect system integrity.
+Open-source model weights available in Huggingface https://huggingface.co/cultural-arts/cultural-arts-shield-v0

 The cultural-arts database expanded to cover all Italian regions, reaching over 80,000 artworks including monuments, buildings, and historical sites.